MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex4_eDiscovery_Alert.md

 6. In the **New search** wizard, on the **Name and description** page, enter **Confidential search** in the **Name** field and then select **Next**.

 7. In the **Locations** page, the **Specific locations** option is selected by default.
-There are three groups of locations, each of which can be turned On or Off through its respective toggle switch.
+There are three groups of locations under this option, each of which can be turned On or Off through its respective toggle switch.
 Turn the toggle switch **On** for **Exchange mailboxes**, but leave the toggle switches **Off** for the other two locations.
-Select **Next**. <br/>

-	**Note:** The **Included** column indicates that all mailboxes will be included in the search, but it also provides the option to optionally choose specific mailboxes if you wish.
-For this lab, leave the default value as is to search all mailboxes.
+	**Note:** The **Included** setting is set to **All** by default.
+This value indicates that all mailboxes will be included in the search.
+In a real-world deployment, you can optionally select **Choose users, groups, or teams** to choose specific mailboxes if you wish.
+For this lab, leave the value set to **All** so that it searches all mailboxes.

-	**Warning:** At least one location must be set to **On**; otherwise, you will receive an error.
+	**Warning:** At least one of the three locations must be set to **On**; otherwise, you will receive an error.

+8. Select **Next**. <br/>

-8. In the **Define your search conditions** page, enter **Confidential** in the **Keywords** field and then select **Next**.
+9. In the **Define your search conditions** page, enter **Confidential** in the **Enter keywords** field and then select **Next**.

-9. In the **Review your search and create it** page, review the settings and edit any (if necessary) to make any corrections.
+10. In the **Review your search and create it** page, review the settings and edit any (if necessary) to make any corrections.
 Once all the search settings are correct, select **Submit**.

-10. On the **New search created** page, select **Done**.
+11. On the **New search created** page, select **Done**.

-11. On the **Content search** page, note that the **Status** of the **Confidential search** is **Starting**. <br/>
+12. On the **Content search** page, scroll to the far-right side of the page.
+Note the **Status** of the **Confidential search** is **Starting**. <br/>

 	**Important:** When you submit a new search, the system saves the search and then immediately runs it.
-By saving this eDiscovery search, the eDiscovery alert should be triggered, thereby creating an email notification that should be sent to the Inbox of all users with tenant admin permissions.
+By saving this eDiscovery search, the eDiscovery alert should be triggered, thereby creating an email notification that should be sent to the Inbox of all users with Tenant Admin permissions.
 You do NOT have to wait for the Search to finish before testing whether the alert sent the email notification.
-The alert notification system will process the email at the time the search is saved.
+The alert notification system will process the email at the time the search is created.

-12. The search that you created should only take a couple of minutes to complete.
+13. The search that you created should only take a couple of minutes to complete.
 You can either proceed to the next step while the search is running, or if you wish, you can select the **Refresh** icon on the menu bar every minute or so until the **Status** changes to **Completed**.

-13. To test this alert, select the **Microsoft Office Home** tab in your Edge browser.
-In the column of app icons on the left-side of the Microsoft Office home page, select **Outlook**.
+14. To test this alert, select the **Outlook** tab in your Edge browser.
+This should still be displaying Holly's mailbox.
+If you previously closed Outlook, then in the **Home | Microsoft 365** tab, in the column of application icons, select **Outlook**.

-14. Monitor Holly's Inbox for the email that was automatically sent by the Alerts notification system to inform her that an eDiscovery search was created or exported.
+15. In Holly's Outlook mailbox, monitor her Inbox for an **Informational-severity alert: eDiscovery search started or exported** email that was automatically sent by the Alerts notification system.
+The purpose of this message is to inform Holly that an eDiscovery search was created or exported.
 If necessary, select the **Refresh** icon to the left of the URL address.
 Once the email is received, open it and review the contents, then close the message. <br/>

 	**Note:** It may take up to 10 minutes or so before the email arrives in Holly's Inbox.

-15. In your **Edge** browser, switch back to the **Microsoft Purview** portal (the **Content search - Microsoft Purview** tab) and under the **Solutions** group in the left-hand navigation pane, select **Audit**.
+16. In your **Edge** browser, switch back to the **Microsoft Purview** portal (the **Content search - Microsoft Purview** tab) and under the **Solutions** group in the left-hand navigation pane, select **Audit**.

-16. Select the **Search** button to display all recent activity.
+17. Select the **Search** button to display all recent activity.
 This will display the activity that created this alert.
 If an **Add more filters to your search?** dialog box appears, select **Start search**. <br/>

 	**Note:** It may take up to 24 hours for the search results to be displayed.
 If search results do not appear immediately, check again later in the day.
 If there are still no results, wait until the following day before checking again.

 	**Note:** In the list of search results, note how the **User** for the prior alerts is listed as Holly, while the user for the eDiscovery alert is listed as **Service Account**.
 This is because the eDiscovery alert is a default system alert rather than a custom alert created by an individual user.

-17. In your browser, leave the Outlook tab (**Mail-Holly Dickson - Outlook**) open as you will use it shortly in another lab exercise.
+18. In your browser, leave the Outlook tab (**Mail - Holly Dickson - Outlook**) open as you will use it shortly in another lab exercise.
 Leave all your other browser tabs open as well.

 You have now successfully tested the Microsoft 365 eDiscovery system alert that monitors the creation of an eDiscovery search or the export of data from a completed search.